RLE-Foundation/rllte/README.md

 - [Acknowledgment](#acknowledgment)

 # Overview
-Inspired by the long-term evolution (LTE) standard project in telecommunications, aiming to provide development components for and standards for advancing RL research and applications. **RLLTE** is **not** designed to provide specific RL algorithms but a framework for producing algorithms.
+Inspired by the long-term evolution (LTE) standard project in telecommunications, aiming to provide development components for and standards for advancing RL research and applications.
+Beyond delivering top-notch algorithm implementations, **RLLTE** also serves as a **toolkit** for developing algorithms.

 <div align="center">
 <a href="https://youtu.be/ShVdiHHyXFM" rel="nofollow">